Hellraiser: Hellseeker

 Hellraiser: Hellseeker (also known as Hellraiser VI: Hellseeker) is a 2002 supernatural horror film directed by Rick Bota and written by Carl V. Dupré and Tim Day.
 The sixth film in the Hellraiser series, it features the return of Kirsty Cotton, the heroine from Hellraiser and its sequel.
-Also, while not officially part of the production team, Clive Barker had cursory input on the film and some uncredited influence on the third act, specifically.
-Hellseeker was the last Hellraiser film to have any involvement from Barker, uncredited or otherwise.
+The film stars Dean Winters, Ashley Laurence, and Doug Bradley.

 The film was made in 2001 in Vancouver, British Columbia and released straight to video in the United States on October 15, 2002.